CarlosBalladares/mrswatsonbuild/README.md

 https://github.com/teragonaudio/MrsWatson

-## What is this?
-A docker file to build the command line VST host Mrswatson in a docker conatiner.

 ## Why is it necessary
 While the original project has binaries, they don't work as expected.
 And it is best to build binaries for your plattform.